vvoronin/uuid/README.md

 * Improved builds and 100% test coverage
 * Library overhaul to cleanup exports that are not useful for a user
 * Improved file system Saver interface, breaking changes.
-    To use a saver make sure you pass it in via the uuid.SetupSaver(Saver) method before a UUID is generated, so as to take affect.
+    To use a savers make sure you pass it in via the uuid.SetupSaver(Saver) method before a UUID is generated, so as to take affect.
 * Removed use of OS Thread locking and runtime package requirement
 * Changed String() output to CleanHyphen to match the canonical standard
 * Removed default non volatile store and replaced with Saver interface